Fallopian Tube Cancer

 How is fallopian tube cancer treated?

-• Chemotherapy to shrink the tumor before surgery or destroy lingering cancer cells after surgical treatment.
-Sometimes chemotherapy is delivered during surgery to allow a higher concentration of the drug in the abdomen.
+• Chemotherapy: You may need chemotherapy to shrink the tumor before surgery or destroy lingering cancer cells after surgery.
+Sometimes, providers give chemotherapy treatment during surgery to allow more concentrated chemotherapy drugs in your abdomen.
 This is called heated (hyperthermic) intraoperative peritoneal chemotherapy.

-• Targeted therapy to stop the growth of certain cancer cells with minimal damage to other, healthy cells.
+• Targeted therapy: Targeted therapy stops the growth of certain cancer cells with minimal damage to healthy cells.
+Your provider may recommend targeted therapy drugs if you have a BRCA genetic mutation.

 Prevention